influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/transformations.md

 The query returns the absolute values of field values for each field key that stores numerical values and includes `a` in the `data` measurement. -->

+{{% /expand %}}

-###### Calculate the absolute values of field values associated with a field key and include several clauses
+{{% expand "Calculate the absolute values of field values associated with a field key and include several clauses" %}}

 ```sql
 > SELECT ABS("a") FROM "data" WHERE time >= '2018-06-24T12:00:00Z' AND time <= '2018-06-24T12:05:00Z' ORDER BY time DESC LIMIT 4 OFFSET 2